lakshmanraob/document-generator/README.md

-# My Streamlit Application
+# GxP Document Generator App

-A simple example Streamlit application that interacts with a backend API.
+A GxP Document Generator application that interacts with a backend API.

 ## Setup